Experience

 Trademark Litigation

-Jeff represented Mountain Mama Distillery (“MMD”), a national spirit distillery, and owner of the “Mountain Mama” US Trademark No. 5,094,999.
+Admon Law Firm represented Mountain Mama Distillery (“MMD”), a national spirit distillery, and owner of the “Mountain Mama” US Trademark No. 5,094,999.
 KCB infringed on the use of that trademark by marketing “Mountain Mama Moonshine” without a license.
-Jeff successfully enforced MMD’s trademark, forcing KCB to shut down all manufacturing, sale, and merchandising of products carrying the “Mountain Mama” name.
+We successfully enforced MMD’s trademark, forcing KCB to shut down all manufacturing, sale, and merchandising of products carrying the “Mountain Mama” name.